 In comparison to Obsessive Compulsive Personality Disorder (OCPD), OCD is ego-dystonic, which means that the compulsions are incompatible with patient’s ego consciousness (self-concept of the patient’s personality), while in Obsessive Compulsive Personality Disorder they are ego-syntonic, which means that the content of the compulsions goes along with the patient’s self-concept.
 Patients suffering from Obsessive Compulsive Personality Disorder are not able to recognize that there is something abnormal about their behaviour.

-Treatment of OCD with Medication
+Treatment for OCD with Medication

 OCD left untreated tends to get more severe and can lead to full invalidism.
 However, with proper treatment, the symptoms of OCD can be fully suppressed, and the affected individuals can live normal lives.
 In more severe cases, the treatment always starts with medication, adding psychotherapy once the patient reaches a more stable phase.
 Only in milder cases, the use of psychotherapy as a stand-alone method can be sufficient.
 Combination of medication with psychotherapy in treatment of OCD is the state-of-the-art therapy.

-Treatment of OCD with Antidepressants
+Treatment for OCD with Antidepressants

 The main medications used in treatment of OCD are antidepressants.
 Historically, the first effective medication used in the treatment of OCD was a tricyclic antidepressant called clomipramine.